infrablocks/end-to-end-concourse-ci/README.md

 case it's a ConcourseCI instance.
 We combine several tools to make this work:

 * Rake - for task management
-* Terraform - for infrastructure provisioning, heavily leaning on Infrablocks
+* Terraform - for infrastructure provisioning, heavily leaning on InfraBlocks
 * Confidante - for configuration management

 ## Concepts

-Infrablocks modules, and our configuration, contain some terms which need
+InfraBlocks modules, and our configuration, contain some terms which need
 explanation:

 ### Component